 \end{itemize}

 Our comparison of the kinematics of stars and ionised gas reveals differences in their resolved velocities and velocity dispersions that are marginally significant.
-Lower rotational support, lower LOS disc velocities, and higher LOS disc velocity dispersions of stars relative to the star-forming gas phase are also seen in modern cosmological simulations (\citealp{Pillepich19}; C. Lagos, priv. comm.; E.~Jimenez et al., in prep.).
+Lower rotational support, lower LOS disc velocities, and higher LOS disc velocity dispersions of stars relative to the star-forming gas phase are also seen in modern cosmological simulations (\citealp{Pillepich19}; C. Lagos, priv. comm.).
 A possible scenario explaining lower rotational support and higher dispersion in the stellar component is that the observed stars have been born {\it in-situ} from gas with higher velocity dispersions \citep[e.g.][]{Bird21}.
-The redshift evolution of molecular gas disc velocity dispersion is still poorly constrained through available data \citep[see][]{Uebler19}.
-However, if the mild evolution of ionised gas disc velocity dispersion with redshift is an indication also for the evolution of molecular gas velocity dispersion, processes in addition to secular evolution are likely required to explain the stellar velocity dispersion for the majority of galaxies in our sample.
-This is further supported by the tentative evidence of a larger difference in H$\alpha$ and stellar velocity dispersion for systems with higher stellar disc velocity dispersion, indicating a process that affects the stellar dynamics differently, and plausibly at earlier times, than the ionised gas.
+Unfortunately, the redshift evolution of molecular gas disc velocity dispersion is still poorly constrained through available data \citep[see][]{Uebler19}.

 In general, the collision-less nature of stars allows for a variety of non-circular orbital motions.